Saifa36622/DRL_HW2/README.md

 - num_of_action = 5
 - action_range = [-12.0, 12.0]
 - discretize_state_weight = [10,20, 2, 2]

+these 3  parameter is come mapping the num_of_action to action_range I will have 5 action contian -12,-6,0,6,12 action that agent can choose from and discretize_state_weight will map the obseve state to weight such as cart posiion that I weight it 10 it mean the cart position are going to have 10 state (from the limit in the code that cart are limit at -3 to 3) the cart pose will the divide in 10 state -3 to 3 in linspace

 - learning_rate = 0.3
 - n_episodes = 12000
 - start_epsilon = 1.0